yomidevs/yomitan/docs/development/language-features.md

 If you want to suggest to the user some dictionaries to download, you can make a pull request similar to: https://github.com/yomidevs/yomitan/pull/1951/files

-Please make sure these dictionary suggestions are open source so Yomitan does not inadvertently promote piracy.
+Please make sure these dictionary suggestions are properly licensed as Yomitan does not promote distribution of dictionaries without proper, open source licenses.

 ## Language Features